How Much Does a Wedding in Denmark Cost?

 • Train from Germany — €30–€80 per person (Hamburg to Copenhagen via DSB/Deutsche Bahn)

-• Driving — Free (except fuel and potential ferry costs)
+• Driving — Free (except fuel and potential ferry costs) If you want help mapping the budget against a calendar, our Denmark wedding-planner walkthrough shows the typical month-by-month spend pattern.

 Accommodation (1–3 Nights)